Tarzanagh/DADAM/README.md

  1- Requirement

 The algorithms have been implemented in MATLAB and make extensive use of the SGDLibrary.
-You can find the latest vesion at https://github.com/hiroyuki-kasai/SGDLibrary
+You can find the latest version at https://github.com/hiroyuki-kasai/SGDLibrary

  2- Setup